Antheagao/Shipping_Container_Project/README.md

 The image above describes how the manifest file format looks, this is the input taken by the program.
 The grid is a visual represenation of the manifest's contents .

-# Offloading
+# Unloading
-The program handles **offloading** by prompting the user to type the names of the containers to *offload*.
-The program will then optimize the typed names, and select an optimal order to *offload* the containers.
+The program handles **unloading** by prompting the user to type the names of the containers to *unload*.
+The program will then optimize the typed names, and select an optimal order to *unload* the containers.

-We have an example of the ***Offloading*** feature below:
+We have an example of the ***unloading*** feature below:

-## Offloading : Example
+## Unloading : Example

 Upon compilation of the program, it will ask for *user sign-in*, and then request the manifest .txt file